Vanishing act: why new hires are ghosting employers and how to prevent it

 Expand Close

 Many hiring managers will be familiar with Ugarte’s plight as the number of employers being ghosted by candidates is on the rise.
-More than a quarter (27%) of businesses have had new hires fail to turn up on the first day of work, according to the Chartered Institute of Professional Development’s (CIPD) Resourcing and talent planning report 2024.
+More than a quarter (27%) of businesses have had new hires fail to turn up on the first day of work, according to the Chartered Institute of Personnel and Development’s (CIPD) Resourcing and talent planning report 2024.

 Ugarte notes how the experience of being ghosted impacted team morale and productivity.
 “The onboarding team had put a lot of effort into preparing for their arrival,” he says.
 “It set us back a few weeks and made the next onboarding process feel more guarded.”